Our curriculum is with our children at its centre. We want our children to develop their:

 For Key stage 1 and 2

-Foundation subjects have started to be assessed using the Clive Davies Learning Challenge curriculum skills and knowledge maps.
+Foundation subjects are assessed using the Clive Davies Learning Challenge curriculum skills and knowledge maps.
 We discuss prior knowledge and assess through post learning challenges to monitor the effectiveness of the learning.

 In Key Stage 1 and 2 we track progress using a range of formative and summative assessments to measure the impact of our learning.